Fourth alleged ‘Beatles’ terror cell member to appear in court

 Aine Leslie Davis will appear at Westminster Magistrates’ Court.

-A man alleged to be the fourth member of a terror cell known as The Beatles has been charged with terrorism offences.
+A man accused of being the fourth member of a terror cell known as The Beatles has been charged with terror offences.

-Aine Leslie Davis, 38, was arrested at Luton Airport on Wednesday evening after being deported to England by Turkish authorities.
+Aine Leslie Davis, 38, was arrested at Luton Airport on Wednesday evening after being deported to England by Turkey.

-He has been charged with terrorism offences in 2014 and possession of a firearm for a purpose connected with terrorism, the Crown Prosecution Service said.
+He has been charged with alleged terrorism offences in 2014 and having a firearm for terror purposes, the Crown Prosecution Service (CPS) said.

 He will appear at Westminster Magistrates’ Court on Thursday.